martin12333/marti-onedrive/Dokumenty/obsidian.md.dir/251017-obsidian-disable-cursor-blinking.f8.md

 # (in the future, maybe I should put \*.md in a flat folder, but this file is referenced from reddit)
+(
 https://www.reddit.com/r/ObsidianMD/comments/1ilgi90/solution_how_to_disable_cursor_blinking_in/
+)

 # https://www.reddit.com/r/ObsidianMD/comments/1ilgi90/solution_how_to_disable_cursor_blinking_in/

 // windows settings

-> It doesn't work for me either.
-What worked for me was going into the windows settings and changing the Cursos Blinkrate to the lowest setting.
+>  What worked for me was going into the windows settings and changing the Cursos Blinkrate to the lowest setting.

 big thanks for the info ℹ️💚! a note: restart -- reload from palette is not enough ... i had to close the window, and later open it

 btw,
-i am  slightly scared , that it is so difficult to set this accessibility essential feature ... disable cursor blinking
+i am  slightly scared , that it is so difficult to set-up this accessibility essential feature ... disable cursor blinking

 about this topic